 Table 1: 2019-2020 Freshman Academic Achievement Scale

-Award criteria is subject to change from year to year.
+Award criteria are subject to change from year to year.

 *Please see below for information regarding the changes to the 2020/2021 BYU-Idaho Thomas E. Ricks Grant eligibility.